 10. Sample Craft Beers

-One of my personal favourite spots to sip on a tasty craft beer in GDL is the Patan Ale House.
-They’ve got tons of awesome local beers on tap, a solid menu of creative bar food, and they even have DJs spinning on the weekend.
+One of my personal favourite spots to sip on a tasty craft beer in Guadalajara is the Patan Ale House.
+They have tons of awesome local beers on tap, a solid menu of creative bar food, and they even have DJs spinning on the weekend.
 Salud!

 11. Wander Around Mercado Libertad